Jones–Shafroth Act: Major features

-This Act made all citizens of Puerto Rico U.S. citizens and reformed the system of government in Puerto Rico.
+The Jones–Shafroth Act made the citizens of Puerto Rico citizens of the United States. and reformed the system of government in Puerto Rico.
 In some respects, the governmental structure paralleled that of a state of the United States.
 Powers were separated among executive, judicial, and legislative branches.
 The law also recognized certain civil rights through a bill of rights to be observed by the government of Puerto Rico (although trial by jury was not among them).